ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/customize-formatting.md

 ---
-title: Customization of formatting
+title: Customize formatting
 description: The section on providing custom configurations to the formatter.
 keywords: ballerina, programming language, formatting, custom configurations
-permalink: /learn/customizing-formatting/
+permalink: /learn/customize-formatting/
-active: customizing-formatting
+active: customize-formatting
-intro: This feature allows developers to customize the formatting of Ballerina projects.
-This is done with the use of a configuration file.
-This configuration file can be a local or a remote file, which allows for consistency in code style across projects and simplifies the process of enforcing formatting standards.
+intro: This feature allows developers to customize how a Ballerina project is formatted via a local or remote configuration file.
+This allows for consistency in code style across projects in an organization and simplifies the process of enforcing formatting standards.
 This is introduced as an experimental feature in Ballerina 2201.9.0.
 ---

-## Configuring
+## The formatting configuration file

-Users can provide custom formatting configurations with the use of a separate configuration file of the `toml` format.
+Users can customize formatting configuration via a configuration file in the `toml` format.
 Users can provide an arbitrary name for the file.

 The formatting configuration file can be specified in two ways:

-* `Ballerina.toml`: Define the path to a configuration file within the `Ballerina.toml` itself.
+* `Ballerina.toml`: Define the path to the configuration file in the `Ballerina.toml` file.
 The path can be absolute, relative to the package root, or a URL (HTTP/HTTPS).
-This path is specified under the `format` section in `Ballerina.toml` with the use of the `configPath` attribute.
+This path has to be specified under the `format` header in the `Ballerina.toml` file as `configPath`.

-    ```
+    ```toml
+        [package]
+        org = "format-org"
+        name = "format_project"
+        version = "0.1.0"
+        distribution = "2201.9.0"

         [format]
         configPath = "Format.toml"
     ```

-* `Format.toml`: If no configuration path is specified in `Ballerina.toml`, the formatter will look for a file named `Format.toml` in the current package root directory.
+* `Format.toml`: If no configuration path is specified in the `Ballerina.toml` file, the formatter will look for a file named `Format.toml` in the package's root directory.

-If the `configPath` argument is not provided in the `Ballerina.toml` or the `Format.toml` file does not exist in the project root, default formatting options will be applied.
+If the `configPath` value is not provided in the `Ballerina.toml` file or the `Format.toml` file does not exist in the project root, default formatting options will be used.

-If the format `configPath` is an HTTP/HTTPS URL, a cache of the configuration file will be maintained inside the `target` directory.
+If the format `configPath` value is an HTTP/HTTPS URL, the configuration file will be cached in the `target` directory.
 If the remote configuration file is modified, then make sure to delete the cached `Format.toml` file inside the `target/format/` directory.

 ## Formatting Options